How to Upload PDF to WordPress (step-by-step)

 Start uploading and sharing your PDF files today!

-Why should I upload PDFs to WordPress instead of just keeping everything as blog posts?
+Why should I upload a PDF to WordPress instead of just writing a normal blog post?

-How can I make my PDFs more SEO friendly in WordPress?
+How can I make my WordPress PDFs more SEO friendly so they help my site rank on Google?

 Article by Andy Feliciotti